Swapnil4GIT/Movie_Recommender_System/README.md

-# Zee_Recommender_System
+#Recommender_System
-Recommender System for Zee
+Recommender System for movie platform

 Problem Statement:
 To design and implement movie recommendation system to provide most relevant recommendations to the user